jan-glx/jan-glx.github.io/_pages/index.md

 phylogenetic and positive selection analyses of bats.
-For these projects I have used various mathematical and computational methods, including mathematical model development, Fourier methods, non-linear optimization, finite field linear algebra, machine learning, visualization, phylogenetic analysis, positive selection analysis, and algorithmic development for working in high-dimensional spaces.
+For these projects I have used various mathematical and computational methods, including mathematical model development, Fourier methods, non-linear optimization, finite field linear algebra, machine learning, visualization, phylogenetic analysis, positive selection analysis, and algorithmic development in high-dimensional spaces.
 Learn more details about my research [here](/research/).

 When I'm not doing research, my favorite thing in the world is to go see the world.
 I love travelling, learning languages, and meeting people.
 Closer to home, nothing beats weekend BBQ's